| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 118).
 It seem clear that Richard Gardner can't claim to be balanced or objective when it comes to allegations

+of child sexual abuse.
 Gardner's Parental Alienation Syndrome has not, to my knowledge, been subjected to empirical study, research,

 or testing.
 Nor to my knowledge, has the syndrome been published in peer reviewed medical or scientific journals.
+Rather, the syndrome

 is simply Richard Gardner's opinion, based on his clinical experience.
 Of course, the fact that Parental Alienation Syndrome is based on one man's experience doesn't imply there is something wrong with the

+syndrome.
 Nevertheless, it's

 clear that the syndrome isn't accepted as a scientifically reliable way of telling whether an allegation of sexual abuse is true or false.
 Moreover, in my opinion, much of Gardner's writing, including his Parental

 Alienation Syndrome, is biased against women.
+This gender bias

 infects the syndrome & makes it a powerful tool to undermine the credibility of women who allege child sexual abuse.
 Because parental alienation perpetuates & exacerbates gender bias against women, I

 believe the syndrome sheds much more darkness than light on this difficult issue.
+Another term coined

 by Richard Gardner is "Sex Abuse Legitimacy Scale."
 Of this scale, Lucy Berliner & Jon Conte write: